taskcluster/taskcluster-docs/learn/create-task/index.md

 let assert      = require('assert');

-// Check that we have a taskId on global object from previous example assert(global.taskId, "You must create a task w. a taskId first!");
+// Check that we have a taskId on global object from previous example assert(global.taskId, "You must create a task with a taskId first!");

-// Create Queue client object (no credentials needed for queue.status) let queue = new taskcluster.Queue();
+// Create Queue client object (no credentials needed for queue.status()) let queue = new taskcluster.Queue();

 // Fetch task status, given the taskId from the `global` object